 A cornerstone of the group was simple.
 “Our Order knows no distinction among mankind but goodness.”
 Members hoped help people avoid the temptation to drink alcohol.
 They also hoped to reform people.
 As a result, they thought that their membership included more “reformed drunkards” than any other temperance group.
 Given their attitudes, perhaps they were right.

 The Order claimed to have initiated 400,000 members by 1899.
-However that claim appears to be inflated.
+But that claim appears to be inflated.
 That is because other sources gave much lower yearly induction figures.
-Nevertheless, the Order had lodges in nearly every state.
+Yet the Order had lodges in nearly every state.

 It also operated as an insurer.
 So it had insurance policies covering death, sickness, and disability.
 It also had annuities to providing benefits for the elderly.

 At this point you now know much more about the Order of Good Samaritans and Daughters of Samaria than most people.
-So congratulations!
+So kudos!